 Get Jonathan Bernstein's newsletter every morning in your inbox.
 Click here to subscribe.
+Some days it's hard not to despair for the republic.

 I don't have high expectations for political rhetoric.
 Spin?
 Exaggeration?
 Insults?
 They're mostly harmless.
 Voters don't need to have precisely accurate information about public policy.
 If what they get from their party leaders stretches the truth a bit, it's usually close enough.
 Forty years ago, Republicans pretended that Democrats weren't really willing to fight the Cold War, which wasn't strictly true but did emphasize a real difference between the parties.
 Democrats accused Republicans of being eager to slash Social Security, which also wasn't strictly true but, again, did point to a real difference.
 Most Democrats really did support lower defense spending and dovish policies!
 Many Republicans really did want to slow the growth of Social Security spending!
 Voters who bought the exaggerated versions were still learning about significant splits on real issues.